-Having a culture of leadership within your organisation can lead to increased productivity, higher morale, improved loyalty and, as a result, increased success.
-So how do you engender a leadership culture within your organisation?
+Having a culture of leadership within your school can lead to higher morale, improved loyalty and, as a result, improved performance.
+So how do you engender a leadership culture within your school?

 Firstly, make sure that the leaders within your organisation are equipped with leadership skills and behaviours – inspiring, innovative, passionate, collaborative, encouraging (see our recent leadership article for details).
 And secondly, that they lead by example by actively practicing these behaviours in the workplace.

 Getting leadership right from the start and instilling leadership values into emerging and future leaders will create a solid foundation from which to grow a leadership culture.

 This is exactly the approach that Manchester University Hospital is taking with its graduates (pictured below).

 Manchester University Hospital recently sent its non-clinical Master degree graduates on Lakeside’s Leadership Development Programme.
 This Programme is designed to give the group of managers from the graduate scheme alumni, the opportunity to put theory into practice outside of their day to day roles.
 Tony Ball, Lakeside Programme Operations Manager, explains: